Choosing your PADI Divemaster Internship

-When I was 22 years old, I was sitting in a little hut in the Philippines staring at my laptop, writing a paper about the geographical distribution of Humpback Whales in the Northern Pacific.
+When I was 22 years old, before becoming a PADI Divemaster, I was sitting in a little hut in the Philippines staring at my laptop, writing a paper about the geographical distribution of Humpback Whales in the Northern Pacific.
 Seems amazing right?
 Wrong.
-For those of us that have hyperactivity coded into our DNA, it is near impossible to sit in front of a computer for anything more than the 5 minutes it takes to watch a Planet Earth trailer, letting David Attenborough’s melancholic voice drop us into a dreamlike state where we envision our next plane ticket to a new country and take divemaster.
+For those of us that have hyperactivity coded into our DNA, it is near impossible to sit in front of a computer for anything more than the 5 minutes it takes to watch a Planet Earth trailer, letting David Attenborough’s melancholic voice drop us into a dreamlike state where we envision our next plane ticket to a new country.

 The quality of Diving:

 The PADI Divemaster internship is often the point at which divers have that lightbulb moment, where they realise what it is to be a good diver.
 Their breathing gets better, their buoyancy becomes second nature, and they begin to understand the mental and physical benefits of a diving lifestyle.
 This is accomplished through, get ready for it, DIVING- and lots of it.
 Unlike your Instructor course which focuses heavily on pool sessions and teaching styles, your PADI Divemaster internship focuses on guiding and dive skills, all of which are tackled in the open water.
 For obvious reasons, you want to be completing your Divemaster Internship in an area that has quality diving, and a wide range of opportunities.
 Currents, wrecks, caves, muck diving, the more you can expose yourself to as a Divemaster candidate, the more knowledge you will have to transfer on to your instructor course, should you choose to accept that mission.